kaiser-in-exile/a-believable-fiction/src/posts/longforms/livstraedir.md

 tags: post
 ---

 The year is 9th Century England.
-The Viking age has just begun, the Danes are coming from the same and adjacent regions the Angles and Saxons came so many centuries ago and so many generations ago, bringing back with them the old Germanic gods to what is now a deeply divided but rich Christian country.
-One by one Kingdoms fall, and the Danelaw expands through England, and at the eventual precipice in the South West of Britain stands Wessex, the last Kingdom not yet subsumed in the Danelaw, and the Kingdom that would become one day become the foundation for England.
+The Viking age has just begun, the Danes are coming from the same and adjacent regions the Angles and Saxons once came so many centuries ago and so many generations ago, bringing back with them the old Germanic gods to what is now a deeply divided but rich Christian country.
+One by one Kingdoms and petty kings fall, and the Danelaw swallows England, and at the eventual precipice, in the South West of Britain, stands the Kingdom of the West Saxons, the last Kingdom not yet subsumed in the Danelaw, and the Kingdom that would endure into England.

 Or so the stage is set in [Bernard Cornwell's](https://www.bernardcornwell.net) fantastic [Saxon Stories](https://www.bernardcornwell.net/series/the-last-kingdom-series/).
 Also adapted into a [Netflix Series](https://www.netflix.com/title/80074249).